Slashgear/webpack-workshop/docs/workshops/novice/basics.md

 ### Step 1: Setup simple configuration

 To configure webpack, you just have to create a CommonJS module with default name `webpack.config.js` at the root of your project.
-Coupled with `webpack-cli` dev dependency, you can easily trigger a webpack _build_ on this small app.
+Coupled with `webpack` dev dependency, you can easily trigger a webpack _build_ on this small app.
 This is where all the webpack configuration will be defined

 ```js